 (3) For the purposes of the Act section 76(d), ordinary tools of trade, plant and equipment, professional instruments and reference books to the value of $2 500 used by the judgment debtor to earn income by personal exertion are prescribed.

-[Regulation 35 amended in Gazette 13 Dec 2005 p.
+[Regulation 35 amended: Gazette 13 Dec 2005 p.
 5984-5.]

 36. Separate property (seizure and sale) order for costs